austin-mroz/SMORES/validation_systems/common_carbon_substituents/README.rst

 In here you will find all the code required to compare ``SMORES`` parameters to sterimol parameters for systems with common carbon substituents.
-You will find a script for each step of the validation process, helpfully beginning with the step number.
+You will find a script for each step of the validation process, each helpfully beginning with the step number.

 To get more details about what each step does, use the ``-h`` parameter, for example